XPilot/bee-game/README.md

-# bee-game
+# Bee Attack
 Just another bug in your life...

 This is the bee game.
-It's not about what it could bee, it's about what it wasp-erfected over time :)
+It's not about what it could bee, it's about what it wasp-erfected over time 😊